I’m often asked to help with icebreaker ideas, especially sales training icebreakers.

 Allow pairs about 3 minutes or so to share information about themselves.

 Instruct participants to take off their own name tag and exchange it with their partner.
 They are now to find a new partner and they should assume the identity of the person they were just speaking with (hopefully they were paying attention to their first partners’ answers).

 Repeat this process several times, depending on how much time you have available.
 At the end of each rotation, participants should swap name tags and assume the identity of the person whose name tag they are wearing.

 Step 4: Back to Their Seats (but keep the last name tag)

 Ask participants to return to their seats.
 Find a volunteer to begin and ask him/her to introduce self according to the name tag he/she is wearing.
-Find the person who actually owns that name tag and verify the accuracy of this introduction, and then that person will share the information about the person whose name tag he/she has.
+Find the person who actually owns that name tag and verify the accuracy of this introduction.
+Then that person will share the information about the person whose name tag he/she has.
 Continue to go around, introducing and verifying information until everyone has been introduced.